 Build upon the extrinsic motivation levels

 This is the main reason as to why building motivation is put on top of the virtual guide.
 As it is always said, it is the motivation that helps you gather momentum.
 This way, you break the lazy bones and get into action.
-So even if subjects like Math, Physics, Chemistry, History, and English don’t interest you, think about the long-term benefits.
+So even if subjects like Maths, Physics, Chemistry, History, and English don’t interest you, think about the long-term benefits.

 If you score well, you can get into your favorite educational university.
 You will be recruited by top companies in campus interviews.
 You will be able to draw higher salaries.
 You can fly to exotic holiday destinations.
-These are enough number of reasons to elevate your motivation levels.
+These are enough reasons to elevate your motivation levels.
 Write your future goals on paper and visualize them every single day.
 You naturally develop an interest in studies and stay motivated.
 Your grades and scores automatically improve.

-Think of subjects you love most
+Think of Subjects You Love most

 Say you love your History class and enjoy performing experiments at the Chemistry lab, these are your favorite subjects.
 Think of subjects where you are able to get through without much of a hassle.
 Say, for instance, even though you don’t love Physics or Biology, you are able to pull along easily.
 Make a list of subjects you enjoy doing and subjects where you are easily able to pull through.